oldmartijntje/vertical-dinosaur/README.md

 ## Setup

-Run `npm i` in the root folder, this installs all packages.
+Run `npm i` in the root folder to install all packages.

-Then run `npm run setup` in that root folder.
+Then run `npm run setup` in the root folder.
 To learn more about the setup process and all available options, read [the setup documentation here](./documentation/SETUP_SCRIPT.md).

 ## Request Logging